chainsawriot/frame/deviation.md

 # Deviations from preregistration

 As reported in the article, the exploratory expert coding was not preregistered and therefore not considered in the main analysis.
+The simulation study was not preregistered also.

 The following are the deviations from the preregistration: [https://doi.org/10.17605/OSF.IO/SY6JX](https://doi.org/10.17605/OSF.IO/SY6JX).